Marco Antonio de Dominis: To England

-But his principal work was the De republica ecclesiastica, of which the first part after revision by Anglican theologians was published under royal patronage in London (1617), in which he set forth with a great display of erudition his theory of the church.
-In the main it is an elaborate treatise on the historic organization of the church, its principal note being its insistence on the divine prerogatives of the Catholic episcopate as against the encroachments of the papal monarchy.
-In 1619 Dominis published in London from a manuscript Paolo Sarpi's Historia del Concilio Tridentino.
-This history of the Council of Trent appeared in Italian, with an anti-Roman title page and letter dedicatory to James I. The manuscript had been obtained from Sarpi for George Abbot by his agent Nathaniel Brent.

 His vanity, avarice, and irascibility soon lost him his English friends; the projected Spanish marriage of Prince Charles made him anxious about the security of his position in England, and the election of Pope Gregory XV (9 February 1621) furnished him with an occasion of intimating, through Catholic diplomatists in England, his wish to return to Rome.

 The king's anger was aroused when De Dominis announced his intention (16 January 1622), and Star-Chamber proceedings for illegal correspondence with Rome were threatened.
-Eventually he was allowed to depart, but his chests of hoarded money were seized by the king's men, and only restored in response to a piteous personal appeal to the king.
+Eventually he was allowed to depart, but his chests of hoarded money were seized by the king's men and only restored in response to a piteous personal appeal to the king.

 Return to Rome

 Once out of England, his attacks upon the English Church were as violent as had been those on the Papacy, and in Sui Reditus ex Anglia Consilium (Paris, 1623) he recanted all he had written in his Consilium Profectionis (London, 1616), declaring that he had deliberately lied in all that he had said against Rome.
 After a stay of six months in Brussels he proceeded to Rome, where he lived on a pension assigned him by the Pope.
 On the death of Pope Gregory XV on 8 July 1623 the pension ceased, and irritation loosened his tongue.

 Coming into conflict with the Inquisition he was declared a relapsed heretic and was confined to the Castel Sant'Angelo.
 He there died a natural death in September 1624.

 Even his death did not end his trial.
 His case was continued after his death, and on 20 December 1624 judgment was pronounced over his corpse in the Church of Santa Maria sopra Minerva.
 His heresy was declared manifest, and by order of the Inquisition his body was taken from the coffin, dragged through the streets of Rome, and publicly burned in the Campo di Fiore together with his works, on 21 December 1624.

 By a strange irony, the publication of his Reditus consilium was subsequently forbidden in Venice because of its uncompromising advocacy of the supremacy of the Pope over the temporal powers.
 As a theologian and an ecclesiastic Dominis was thoroughly discredited; as a man of science he was more happy.